shaneholloman/codemapper/readme.md

 - Facilitate code reviews by providing a comprehensive overview
 - Aid in onboarding new team members to a project
 - Assist AI systems in analyzing and understanding codebases
+- Analyze GitHub repositories without needing to clone them manually

 ## TODO

-- [ ] add support for creating directly from repo url
+- [x] Add support for creating directly from repo url
-- [ ] we need a clever way to include images in the artifacts, maybe base64 encode them directly to the markdown file, but that could chew thru tokens at prompt time?
+- [ ] Implement a clever way to include images in the artifacts, maybe base64 encode them directly to the markdown file, but that could chew thru tokens at prompt time?
 Suggestions?
+- [ ] Add support for other Git hosting services (e.g., GitLab, Bitbucket)
+- [ ] Implement a progress indicator for cloning/analyzing large repositories
+- [ ] Table of Contents in some cases needs improvement.
+We may add some ignores
+- [x] Use changelog.md for version history

 ## Contributing